-Accounting Curriculum
+Accounting and Finance Curriculum Area

-AA IN GENERAL STUDIES WITH ACCOUNTING CURRICULUM
+AA IN GENERAL STUDIES WITH ACCOUNTING AND FINANCE CURRICULUM AREA

 Within the overall outcomes of the AA degree in General Studies (listed on p.
-60), the specialized curriculum in accounting will help you demonstrate competencies in fundamental accounting practices to transition toward a bachelor's degree in accounting and related fields.
+73), the specialized curriculum in accounting will help you demonstrate competencies in fundamental accounting practices to transition toward a bachelor's degree in accounting, finance, and related fields.

-COURSES IN THE ACCOUNTING CURRICULUM (25 CREDITS)
+COURSES IN THE ACCOUNTING AND FINANCE CURRICULUM AREA (25 CREDITS)